fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 Overall, we kind of confirmed a statement about life expectancy on Wikipedia, which claims that *… great variations in life expectancy … (are) mostly caused by differences in public health, medical care, and diet*.
-With a bit of hyperbole, our stand-ins for these causes are the three factors in our model: HIV, infant mortality, and BMI.
-However, we also observed a lot of additional heterogeneity in the data unexplained by these three predictors (and other predictors included in the dataset).
-Thus, if were to investigate models of life expectancy further, we should explore including additional predictors in the future model.
+With some hyperbole, our stand-ins for these causes are the three time-varying factors in our model: HIV, infant mortality, and BMI.
+However, we also observed a lot of additional heterogeneity in the data unexplained by these three predictors (some of it is captured by the developed/developing factor).
+Thus, if we were to investigate models of life expectancy further, we should explore including additional predictors in the model.